Statewide Head Injury Program (SHIP) - Assistive Technology

 Assistive devices have become important tools in the enhancement of an individual's personal, home and professional life.
 Technological developments have moved at such an accelerated rate it is challenging to remain knowledgeable about the current technological resources on the market.
-Brain Injury and Statewide Specialized Community Services (BI&SSCS), to support the needs of consumers for the most up-to-date and appropriate assistive devices and adaptations, maintains current information on resource agencies, manufacturers and individuals involved in the field of assistive technology...
+Statewide Head Injury Program (SHIP), to support the needs of consumers for the most up-to-date and appropriate assistive devices and adaptations, maintains current information on resource agencies, manufacturers and individuals involved in the field of assistive technology...

-If you would like more information about Assistive Technology, please call the Brain Injury and Statewide Specialized Community Services Program and speak with the BI&SSCS Program Coordinator for your region of the state.
+If you would like more information about Assistive Technology, please call SHIP and speak with the Program Coordinator for your region of the state.

 How Do I Obtain Further Information?